wolpert/svarm/docs/Control.md

 knew about every single tenant table cluster, it would overwhelm the data store itself.

-## Adding nodes

-## Removing nodes planned
+### The replication factor

+When nodes are added to the tenant resource, they are assigned a hash.
+The control service attempts to assign hashes to even out the distribution of the data each node will need to consume, but this is expected to not be guaranteed.
+But each node is given one hash range they will be responsible for.

+When getting the hash for the entry being added to the table, we take into account the replication factor set for the table.
+We create one entry per replication factor.
+The first hash is calculated using the murmur3 algorithm.
+The remainder are calculated to evenly distribute the hashes across the available space in the hashing algorithm.
+This is designed to be a fast mechanism to generate values as this will happen for each entry added, queried updated or deleted from the system.
+Those hashes are used to help find the node to place/search for the data.

-## Node failure
+## Resource creation

+When the resource is first created, the replication factor is set, and initial nodes are assigned.
+The system will allow less nodes on initial assignment than the replication factor.
+This is because if multiple hashes for an entry ends up being assigned to the same node, that node will still only contain one data element.
+The downside is, of course, less replication than desired.
+If the replication factor needs to be strict, then the creation request needs to require a minimum number of nodes.

+Once the nodes are selected, etcd is updated and the nodes watching etcd will auto-configure themselves.
+The control plane is notified when the nodes are ready directly via an API call.
+Once the initial cluster is complete, data can then be added as needed.

 # Appendix

 ## Glossary

 * **svarm**: A set of clusters, where each cluster is unique to a tenant's resource.
 * **cluster**: A set of nodes that participate providing service for a tenant's resource.
 * **tenant resource**: a software component like a database table or a notification queue.
 * **node**: a single server instance that can participate in serving in multiple clusters.
 The node only manages a single resource type.
 (Table, for example)
 * **proxy**: handles management of finding the correct set of nodes to talk to.
 * **control**: manages the process of adding nodes to the svarm and to clusters as needed.
 * **configuration**: stores data about the resources and nodes in the svarm with their responsibilities.

 ## FAQ